PaulKoumedzro/Phishing-Email-Investigation-Lab/README.md

   # Steps
-  Fig1:The screenshot below shows Nmap used to scan the whole network to discover devices, systems...
+  Fig1:The screenshot below demonstrates the use of Nmap to scan the entire network, identifying devices, systems, and other connected components.
   ![Capture](https://github.com/user-attachments/assets/bb0b819e-fba2-4864-a9f7-7b441d6ee33a)